Stay Ahead of the Game: How to Recognize a Tree in Need of Cutting Down

 FAQs

-How can I tell when a tree has died?
+What can I do to tell when a tree has died?

-What are the symptoms of a diseased tree?
+What are the warning signs of a diseased tree?

-Common signs of disease in trees are yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.
+Common signs of illness in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the at the base of the tree.

 Is it safe to take down an entire tree on your own?